This case study is password protected

 Tuneup

-An early-stage product I designed and built to help cyclists maximize the lifespan and performance of their bike components.
+Tuneup is an early-stage product I designed and built to help cyclists maximize the lifespan and performance of their bike components.
 It tracks component wear using GPS ride data, provides proactive service reminders, and reduces the guesswork in maintenance timing.

 Project Type